You’ve turned 65 and exited middle age. What are the chances you’ll develop cognitive impairment or dementia in the years ahead?

 Recent research finds that:

 Most seniors don’t have cognitive impairment or dementia.
-Of Americans 65 and older, about 20 to 25 percent have mild cognitive impairment while about 10 percent have dementia, according to Dr. Kenneth Langa, an expert in the demography of aging and a professor of medicine at the University of Michigan.
+Of Americans 65 and older, about 20-25% have mild cognitive impairment while about 10% have dementia, according to Dr. Kenneth Langa, an expert in the demography of aging and a professor of medicine at the University of Michigan.
 Risks rise with advanced age, and the portion of the population affected is significantly higher for people over 85.

 Langa’s research shows that the prevalence of dementia has fallen in the U.S. — a trend observed in developed countries across the globe.
-A new study from researchers at the Rand Corp. and the National Bureau of Economic Research finds that 10.5 percent of U.S. adults age 65 and older had dementia in 2012, compared with 12 percent in 2000.
+A new study from researchers at the Rand Corp. and the National Bureau of Economic Research finds that 10.5% of U.S. adults age 65 and older had dementia in 2012, compared with 12% in 2000.

-Read the full article, originally published in The Washington Post, by clicking on the title link.
+Read the full article by clicking on the title link.